 cannot optimize the generated HDL code.

-The following blocks and subsystems do not support delay balancing:
+These blocks and subsystems do not support delay balancing:

 Data Type Duplicate